martinthomson/http-miser/draft-thomson-http-content-signature.md

 correctly identify the key that was used if the `keyid` parameter is not sufficient.

-This document defines a new parameter for use with the `Encryption-Key` header field.
+This document defines a new parameter for use with the Crypto-Key header field.
 The `p256ecdsa` parameter conveys an uncompressed P-256 public key [X.692] that is encoded using URL-safe variant of base-64 [RFC4648].

 # Security Considerations {#security}